cmuparlay/PIM-tree/README.md

 [2] **The Processing-in-Memory Model.** Hongbo Kang, Phillip B Gibbons, Guy E Blelloch, Laxman Dhulipala, Yan Gu, Charles McGuffey.
 2021.
 In Proceedings of the 33rd ACM Symposium on Parallelism in Algorithms and Architectures.
 295–306. [[doi](https://dl.acm.org/doi/10.1145/3409964.3461816)].

-### TODO: range partition link
-Related Repositories:
+### Related Repositories:
-1. The codes for range-partitioning PIM-based indexes serving as PIM-tree's competitors can be found [here](https://github.com/....).
+1. The codes for range-partitioning PIM-based indexes serving as PIM-tree's competitors can be found in this repo at branch `range_partition`.
 2. The codes for baseline "Jump-Push Search" and "Push-Pull Search" used in the study of the impact of different optimizations can be found in this repo at branch `jumppush_pushpull`.
 3. Implementation of shared-memory competitors is referred to [SetBench](https://bitbucket.org/trbot86/setbench/src/master/).